 When most people think of great leaders, they think of charismatic and outgoing personalities.
 But Bill Gates, Eleanor Roosevelt, Albert Einstein and J.K.
-Rowling are just of the few successful introverted leaders.
+Rowling are just a few of the world's successful introverted leaders.

 While extroverts often rise to the top of their fields, they could learn a lot from their introverted colleagues.
 In fact, introverts are more inclined to be excellent managers.

-If you're an introvert, here's why you're actually a better leader than an extrovert:
+If you're an introvert, here's why you might actually make a better leader than an extrovert:

 1. You know when to talk and when to listen.

 Extroverts can talk your ear off for hours, especially about themselves.
 They often only listen to reply, not to understand.
 Introverts, meanwhile, are excellent listeners and make their colleagues feel much more understood and that their ideas are being heard.

 2. You know that alone time helps restore your energy.

 Even the most extroverted of leaders need downtime, but introverts are more likely to indulge in some R&R. You’re not afraid of solitude because it gives you time to think, plan, and research to your heart’s content.